dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

 Now we need an app.
-We can use the same basis as in [our previous article on Httproute](/_posts/2025-06-18-Still_more_on_Gateway_API.markdown), which gives us some pod managed by a deployment, and the associated service, plus a confgmap associated to the pod configuration.
+We can use the same basis as in [our previous article on Httproute](/_posts/2025-06-18-Still_more_on_Gateway_API.markdown), which gives us some pod managed by a deployment, and the associated service, plus a configmap associated to the pod configuration.

 ```bash